-Pearson Test of English (PTE)
+- Pearson Test of English (PTE)

-  - All applicants who complete the scholarship essay within the online application will be considered for a merit-based scholarship.
+- All applicants who complete the online application will be considered for merit-based scholarships.

 - Scholarship funds are limited and available in amounts up to the full cost of tuition.

 - Scholarship awards, if received, will be announced within two weeks of the admission decision release.